Get a free, no obligation personal loan quote with rates as low as 9.99%

 Can I dispute a parking ticket?

 When you get a parking ticket, you’ll have the option to dispute it in court if you feel like you were given the ticket without merit.
-That said, you’ll need to notify the courts that you’ll be disputing the ticket before the printed deadline.
+Or, cities typically have an appeal process through their traffic services division.

 Lisa Rennie avatar on Loans Canada